Next Stop Paris

 Conclusion#

 For VFX creators looking to embrace these new tools, the path forward is surprisingly accessible.
-Start by experimenting with open-source AI models and integrating them into existing workflows.
-Focus on areas where speed and iteration matter more than final quality—concept development, pre-visualization, and rapid prototyping.
-Build small, focused tools that solve specific problems rather than trying to replace entire pipelines overnight.
+Start by experimenting with open-source AI models within ComfyUI or on web based SaaS products like Krea or Runway.
+Focus on areas where speed and iteration matter more than final quality, concept development, pre-visualization, and rapid prototyping.